My Sinus Story

 - acupressure can keep your sinuses clear and thus help avoid sinus congestion, pressure

-- once again if I were a smoker I would kick the habit, phlegm could be caused by it
+- if I were a smoker I would kick the habit, phlegm could be caused by it

 - drink lots of water and unsweetened fluids, all at room temperature

 - eat the right foods and use the right herbals .
-Three Steps to Sinus Relief addresses this in detail
+Three Steps to Quick Sinus and Mucus Relief addresses this in detail

 - according to some fasting, done properly, can give the body a break and boost its defense mechanism